MatheusMartini13/NODE-API-BLOG/README.md

-# NODE-API-SHOP
+# NODE-API-NLOG
-A shop API to a project involving: NodeJs | Express | MongoDB
+A blog API to a project involving: NodeJs | Express | MongoDB